A quick walkthrough on what-you-need-to-remember on previous course (CSC10012 - Fundamentals of Programming).

 }

-function Differences? the first one must-returning-something, the other don't.
+void function Differences? the first one must-returning-something, the other don't.

 If your function has a return-value, please remember to return something (!)